mehedi-sharif/soulspring/content/get-started.md

       - Any necessary adjustments or additions to your therapy plan are made.
       - Personalized compounding prescriptions (for specific complex and/or chronic conditions) are discussed in this visit.
+    - title: 'Mid-Journey Revisit:  Assessment for any Adjustment '
+      image: ''
+      lists: ''
 medical_treatments:
   enable: true
   title: Sample Menu of Medical Treatments